 - Exclusively receive Monthly Police Crime Maps and NSNS emails.

-- Household joining packs containing essential safety and security information will be posted directly to members from our office, once they are registered.
+- Household joining packs containing NS stickers and essential safety and security information will be posted directly to members from our office, once they are registered.

 If this sounds like a role you’d be interested in volunteering for, simply follow these steps:

-- If not yet an NSNS member, please complete the joining form first before continuing to the next step.
+- If not yet an NSNS member, please joining here first before continuing to the next step.

-- Familiarise yourself with the Training Resource and Health& Safety document below.
+- Familiarize yourself with the Training Resource and Health& Safety document below.

 - Download and complete the Street Contact Agreement.

-- Send your signed Street Contact Agreement to our NSNS office via email at firstname.lastname@example.org
+- Send your signed Street Contact Agreement to our NSNS office via scanned email at email@example.com